Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Invoke-AzureRmDataFactoryV2Pipeline.md

 867d9d9f-1efc-4fee-974d-d8e6320bfbcb
 ```

-This command will start a run for "DPWikisample" pipeline in the "WikiADF" factory.
+This command starts a run for "DPWikisample" pipeline in the "WikiADF" factory.

 ## PARAMETERS